International Society of Automation: History

 ISA was officially established as the Instrument Society of America on 28 April 1945, in Pittsburgh, Pennsylvania.
 The society grew out of the desire of 18 local instrument societies to form a national organization.
 It was the brainchild of Richard Rimbach of the Instruments Publishing Company.
 Rimbach is recognized as the founder of ISA.

 Industrial instruments, which became widely used during World War II, continued to play an ever-greater role in the expansion of technology after the war.
 Individuals like Rimbach and others involved in industry saw a need for the sharing of information about instruments on a national basis, as well as for standards and uniformity.
 The Instrument Society of America addressed that need.

 Albert F. Sperry, chairman of Panelit Corporation, became ISA's first president in 1946.
 In that same year, the Society held its first conference and exhibit in Pittsburgh.
 The first standard, RP 5.1 Instrument Flow Plan Symbols, followed in 1949, and the first journal was published in 1954.

-In the years following, ISA continued to expand its products and services, increasing the size and scope of the ISA conference and exhibition, developing symposia, offering professional development and training, adding technical Divisions, and even producing films about measurement and control.
+In the years following, ISA continued to expand its products and services, increasing the size and scope of the ISA conference and exhibition, offering professional development and training, and even producing films about measurement and control.

-Membership grew from 900 in 1946 to 6,900 in 1953, and as of 2019, ISA members number approximately 32,000 from over 100 countries.
+Membership grew from 900 in 1946 to 6,900 in 1953, and as of 2025, ISA members number approximately 17,000 from over 100 countries.

 In 1980, ISA moved its headquarters to Research Triangle Park (RTP), North Carolina, and a training center was established in nearby Raleigh.
-In 1997, the headquarters and training center were consolidated in a new building in RTP, where the society's day-to-day activities are managed by a professional staff of approximately 75.
+In 2022, the headquarters and training center were consolidated in a new building in RTP, where the society's day-to-day activities are managed by a professional staff.

-Recognizing the fact that ISA's technical scope had grown beyond instruments and that its reach went beyond "America", in the fall of 2000 the ISA Council of Society Delegates approved a legal name change to ISA—The Instrumentation, Systems, and Automation Society.
-Today, ISA's corporate branding strategy focuses exclusively on the letters, though ISA's official, legal name remains the same.
+Recognizing the fact that ISA's technical scope had grown beyond instruments and that its reach went beyond "America," in the fall of 2000 the ISA Council of Society Delegates approved a legal name change to ISA—The Instrumentation, Systems, and Automation Society.
+In 2008, the Council voted to rename the society to the International Society of Automation to reflect its global nature and membership base.
+Today, ISA's corporate branding strategy focuses exclusively on the letters, though ISA's official, legal name is the International Society of Automation.

-In recent years, ISA has assumed a more global orientation, hiring multilingual staff and a director of global operations, chartering new sections in several countries outside the United States and Canada, issuing publications in Spanish, and in 2002 ISA elected its first president from outside North America.

-On October 2, 2007, the Council of Society Delegates deliberated a proposal to change the society's legal name to "International Society of Automation".
-A majority vote favored the action.
-However, since the 2/3 majority required for a bylaw, change was not achieved, the proposal was not adopted.

-On October 13, 2008, the Council of Society Delegates deliberated a proposal to change the society's legal name to "International Society of Automation".
-The majority vote favored the action and the proposal was adopted.